Groups affiliated with us

 Groups that are connected to Girlguiding in an official way

-The aim and objectives of The Trefoil Guild are:
+The aims of the Trefoil Guild are:

-• to give practical, financial and moral support to Guiding and Scouting
+- To give practical, financial and moral support to Guiding and Scouting

-• to keep alive among members the spirit of the Guide and Scout Promises and Laws
+- To keep the spirit of the Guide and Scout Promises and Laws alive among members

 Contact the Trefoil Guild Central Office